 WHAT ARE BURLS, YOU ASK?
-They are round large mooseball-looking things growing on tree trunks....seriously...they are simply tree growths in which the grains have grown in a deformed manner.
+They are round large mooseball-looking things growing on trees....seriously...they are simply tree growths in which the grains have grown in a deformed manner.
 This is caused by either a fungus, virus or injury and results in irregular and highly figured wood grain.
 Trees with burls are usually found in clusters.

 BURL HABITAT Burls are found everywhere here in Alaska.
 Well technically in the woods where the trees are, which is mostly everywhere in the part of Alaska we live - slightly north of Fairbanks.
 We spot them everywhere until we actually go out to harvest them.
 Then they seem to disappear…..

-BURL HUNTING & HARVESTING We go quietly into the woods until like a ninja and we sneak up on the unsuspecting burls.
+BURL HUNTING & HARVESTING We go quietly into the woods like ninjas and we sneak up on the unsuspecting burls.
 We spend hours deep in the forest or until our mosquito spray wears off.
 We drag out as many fallen trees with burls on them as my wife can haul.
 Then I drive the truck (cause its my truck) back to base camp where I let her unload them from the truck into the storage facility.

-BURL HOARDING We harvest the burls all summer ( 3 weeks tops) and store them over the long arctic winter to dry in our state of the art climate controlled facility (our heated garage on every single shelf and every possible empty space we find).
+BURL HOARDING We harvest the burls all summer ( 3 weeks tops) and store them over the long arctic winter to dry in our state of the art climate controlled top secret facility (our heated garage on every single shelf and every possible empty space we find).

 BURL LOVE & BOWLS Now that I have a garage full of burls, I feel better.
 I can spend all winter long turning the burls when they are dry enough to make bowls (except on Sundays, Monday nights and sometimes on Thursday nights- cause you know- football).
 Each burl is unique and I never know what I am doing or how it will turn out, kind of like life in general.